tsetoguchi/Youtube-Audio-Transcriber/README.md

 # Changing the quality of the transcription

-If the transcription is not accurate, it may help to change the model used in main.py.
+If the transcription is inaccurate, and time efficiency is a non-issue, it may help to change the `whisper` model used in main.py.
 Options include:
 `base` `small` `medium` `large`